Infosys gives capital return of over Rs 24,100 cr in FY22: Nandan Nilekani | Business

 Nilekani voluntarily chose not to receive any remuneration for his services rendered to the company.
 In the shareholder notice, the firm justified the steep hike citing industry-leading growth in recent years.

 A shareholder recommended that Parekh salary should be higher than those being paid by competitors.
 Some shareholders asked the company to increase representation of women directors on the company's board.
-At present, Infosys has only one women independent director, Kiran Mazumdar-Shaw, who is executive director of Biocon.
+At present, Infosys has two women independent directors, Kiran Mazumdar-Shaw, who is executive director of Biocon, and Chitra Nayak.
 Some shareholders asked the management when they can get a bonus as it has not been announced for the last five years.
 Nilekani also offered gratitude to Sudha Murty for her 25 years of service at Infosys Foundation.

 ''On behalf of the CSR Committee of Infosys Limited and the Trustees of the Infosys Foundation, I also record our heartfelt gratitude to Mrs. Sudha Murty who retired from the office of Chairperson of Infosys Foundation on December 31, 2021, after an inspiring 25-year journey of service to the underserved and dedication to social causes,'' he said.